First Aid for Overdose

 Overdoses, either accidental or deliberate, can happen to anyone at any time.
 Seeing someone in the grips of an overdose can be a scary and confronting experience, not knowing what they’ve taken, why and how much can cause panic.
 When someone takes the wrong substance or the wrong combination of substances, knowingly or unknowingly, it can lead to a number of dramatic and harmful effects on the body.
 It may even be from a medication prescribed by a doctor.
 However, the reason for the overdose is not the First Aiders concern; their focus should be on what to do to get that person out of harm’s way.

 Many overdoses can be mild or moderate in effect, however, others can be fatal.
-Sadly overdoses lead to 1,808 deaths in 2016, the highest number in 20 years (source: ABS, 2017).
+Sadly, Australia's Annual Overdose Report reveals that more than 2,000 Australians lost their lives to overdose in 2021.
 Many of these deaths are preventable.
 Recognising that substance abuse is happening and how to apply the right First Aid for overdose treatment is critical if this number is to be reduced.

 What is an Overdose?